syncfusion-content/xamarin-docs/Xamarin/SfCarousel/getting-started.md

 {% endtabs %}

-The following code illustrates the way to use `ItemTemplate` in both xaml as well as c#
+The following code illustrates the way to use `ItemTemplate` in both XAML as well as C#

 {% tabs %}